Denilson15/solo-restaurant-webpage/README.md

 - A responsive menu layout displaying various food items
 - Interactive elements for user engagement

+## ⚙️ How It Works

+- Menu data is stored in a separate `data.js` file as an array of objects.
+- JavaScript reads the data and generates menu cards dynamically.
+- Layout uses CSS Grid and Flexbox for responsive design across sections.
+- Interactive elements like category filters can be added in future versions.

 ## 🛠️ Personalization

 Although the initial concept was provided by Scrimba, the following customizations were implemented: